fplanque/obsigo/README.md

   - Also add additional customs redirects from `_redirects_base.txt` (if it exists)
 - Converting obsidian `/xyz/pagename.md` to hugo `/xyz/pagename/index.md`
 - Converting obsidian `/xyz/leaf-node/leaf-node.md` to hugo `/xyz/leaf-node/index.md`
+- Automatically add missing `slug:` to frontmatter (base on filename or foldername)
 - Automatically handle renamed files.
 If `/cat/oldname.md` becomes `/cat/newname.md`, obsigo will detect it because the frontmatter `slug:` will still be `oldname`.
 At that point, obsigo will add `oldname` to the frontmatter `aliases:` and will change he frontmatter `slug:` to `newname`.
 (This will, as any alias, generate a foreverlink from `*/oldname` to `/cat/newname`.